 - One PDF of all materials

-RPRS will notify those registrants who had winning entries, but the exact awards will not be announced until the RPRS Annual Awards Banquet on Tuesday, October 17, 2017.
+RPRS will notify those registrants who had winning entries, but the exact awards will not be announced until the RPRS Annual Awards Banquet in October 2018.

 Each entry is judged on a 100-point scale as listed below.
 Your summary must address the six following criteria: